garrandall/popular-music-data/tracks/what-s-made-milwaukee-famous--has-made-a-loser-out-of-me--jerry-lee-lewis.md

 ---
 It's late and she's waiting
 And I know I should go home
-But ev'ry time I start to leave
+But every time I start to leave
 They play another song
 Then someone buys another round
 And with every drink or three